What time do you open and what time do you close?

 How do I secure a party slot?

-You can secure a party slot by booking it online.
+All bookings must be made online on our birthday party page.
 A non- refundable deposit of $150 will be required, this must be paid online via an authorised Credit Card.
-Once the payment is through, you will receive an automated email with the confirmation and a link to fill your booking form and requirements.
+Once the payment is through, you will receive an automated email with the confirmation.

 When I need to submit final details and pay the balance of the payment ?

 Catering and all the other requirements must be confirmed at least 7 working days prior to the party.
-Full payment is due at- least 3 working days prior to your party.
+The final account will need to be paid the Wednesday of the week of your party.

 Is food included with the kids package?